-AREA 2: Enhance Behavioral Health Access and Engagement for Asian American Native Hawaiian and Pacific Islander (AANHPI) Communities In South County and Older Adult AANHPI Population OBJECTIVE: Increase ACBH services to the older adult AANHPI population by enhancing our existing partnership with the City of Fremont Increase services to older adult AANHPI clients by providing services in community settings.
-Establish a presence in the two (2) Age Well Centers and in the two (2) Senior Housing Complexes whose residents are primarily AANHPI.
-Improve penetration rates within Alameda County for individuals in the older adult AANHPI communities, with a focus on those residing in South Alameda County (Fremont, Newark, Union City).
+ADEA 4 Edward Balanta all Lable Access and Edward and Carlot Access and Carlot all Lable and Carlot and Ca AREA 1: Enhance Behavioral Health Access and Engagement for Asian American, Native Hawaiian and Pacific Islander (AANHPI) Communities in South County and Older Adult AANHPI Population OBJECTIVE: Increase ACBHD services to the older adult AANHPI population by enhancing our existing partnership with the City of OBJECTIVE.
+Fremont Increase services to older adult AANHPI clients by providing services in community settings.
+Establish a presence in the two (2) Age Well Centers and in the two (2) Senior Housing Complexes whose residents are primarily AANHPI. ■ Improve penetration rates within Alameda County for individuals in the older adult AANHPI communities, with a focus on those residing in South Alameda County (Fremont, Newark, Union City).
 Develop a curriculum that is culturally appropriate and responsive to AANHPI needs.
-INDICATOR & BASELINE: Number of AANHPI older adults served by the Older Adult program Number and percentage of field-based services provided by the Older Adult program Number of group outreach sessions provided by the Older Adult program Baseline data pending ACTION STEPS: Expand the contract with the City of Fremont Older Adult Program Hire 2-4 additional bilingual full-time clinicians to provide Specialty Mental Health services Establish an ongoing presence at the City of Fremont Age Well Centers Establish an ongoing presence at three Senior Housing Complexes Facilitate stakeholder meetings to explore additional community locations, such as ethnic faith-based facilities MONITORING METHOD/ TIMEFRAME: Contract expansion to be completed by beginning of FY 23/24 ACBH and the City of Fremont will hold monthly meetings to assess deliverables, successes and challenges.
+INDICATOR & BASELINE: Number of AANHPI older adults served by the Older Adult program Number and percentage of field-based services provided by the Older Adult program Number of group outreach sessions provided by the Older Adult program Baseline data pending ACTION STEPS: Expand the contract with the City of Fremont Older Adult Program Hire 2-4 additional bilingual full-time clinicians to provide Specialty Mental Health services Establish an ongoing presence at the City of Fremont Age Well Centers Establish an ongoing presence at three Senior Housing Complexes Facilitate stakeholder meetings to explore additional community locations, such as ethnic faith-based facilities Create maps of older AANHPI Medi-Cal beneficiaries to facilitate targeted outreach MONITORING METHOD/ Contract expansion to be completed by beginning of FY 23/24 TIMEFRAME:

+ACBHD and the City of Fremont will hold monthly meetings to assess deliverables, successes and challenges.
 A survey will also be developed and used to gather client centered data.
 Service data from SmartCare will be used to establish both baseline and post contract augmentation metrics.
 RESPONSIBLE PARTNERS: Adult and Older Adult System of Care - Older Adult Division